 When faced with the decision whether to call an all-in or fold, you must keep pot odds in mind.
-Pot odds represent the ratio of cards that can improve your hand and the money you need to call.
+Pot odds represent the ratio of cards that can improve your hand and the money you need to call (for more information on pot odds click to check this article out).
 To summarize, if your chance of improving your hand is bigger than the amount you need to call, you can go ahead and call the all-in.
 You also have to figure out whether your opponent is bluffing if they have gone all in, even on the river.
 They might do this if they have missed all their draws or pairings and it is the only way to win the pot.
 At these times you must figure out what type of plays they have been making, are they loose aggressive?
 More likely to be bluffing in this situation then.

 It also depends how many chips you have already invested in the pot.
 But if you think they are bluffing and you have hit the board for a pair or better, or even if you think you have a high card which can win, sometimes it is worth making the call.

 What are the odds of winning an All-in?

 We’re also going to explore some preflop one-on-one all-in matchups to see the percentage chance of winning with different hands.

 - AA vs. KK – Larger pair has more than 80% chance to win